eshapiro42/mdoc/README.md

 # mdoc
 ### Modular documents

 With mdoc you can create recursive, modular documents.
-It has three main feature:
+It has three main features:

 1. It lets you include entire files in other documents.
 2. It lets you include snippets of files in other documents.